How to buy a house in Bangkok: essential steps to follow as a foreign buyer

 Step 4: Executing the Sale and Purchase Agreement to formalize buying a house in Bangkok (SPA)

 The SPA formalizes the sale and the process of buying a house in Bangkok.
-This document must be drafted in Thai and is often translated into English for foreign buyers.
+Lawyers draft this document in Thai and often translate it into English for foreign buyers.
 It includes details such as party identities, property description, payment terms, timelines, and tax allocation.

-For leasehold or house construction contracts, the SPA must also identify the lessee’s construction rights and any related responsibilities of both parties.
-Once signed, the SPA becomes a legally binding contract that details the agreement between the buyer and seller for the purchase of a specific property.
+For leasehold or house construction contracts, the SPA also identifies the lessee’s construction rights and any related responsibilities of both parties.
+Once the buyer and seller sign the SPA, it becomes a legally binding contract that details their agreement for the purchase of a specific property.

 Step 5: Transferring funds from abroad to pay for the house you want to buy a house in Bangkok

-When buying a house in Bangkok, the funds must be transferred from abroad in compliance with Thai financial regulations.
-These funds must be remitted through a local bank and supported by an FET Form if the amount exceeds USD 50,000.
+When buying a house in Bangkok, buyers must transfer funds from abroad in compliance with Thai financial regulations.
+They must remit these funds through a local bank and provide an FET Form if the amount exceeds USD 50,000.

-The name on the transfer of funds must match the buyer’s name in the SPA and land documents.
-Additionally, the FET Form is required for the repatriation of funds during the registration of ownership with the Land Department.
+The buyer must ensure that the name on the fund transfer matches their name in the SPA and land documents.
+Additionally, buyers must submit the FET Form to repatriate funds during the ownership registration with the Land Department.

 Step 6: Transfer of ownership to register the house you want to buy in Bangkok

-The final step in buying a house in Bangkok involves the official registration of ownership or lease at the Land Department.
-Both the buyer and seller (or their legal representatives) must be present on the scheduled date to finalize the transaction.
+The final step in buying a house in Bangkok involves officially registering ownership or a lease at the Land Department.
+Both the buyer and seller (or their legal representatives) must attend on the scheduled date to finalize the transaction.

-The Land Officer will review the documents, register the transaction, and record the transfer in the registry.
-Government fees, including transfer tax, stamp duty, Specific Business Tax, or Withholding Tax, must be paid.
+The Land Officer reviews the documents, registers the transaction, and records the transfer in the registry.
+The buyer and seller must pay government fees, including transfer tax, stamp duty, Specific Business Tax, or Withholding Tax.
 The SPA should allocate these costs in advance.
-Once the registration and payments are completed, the transaction is legally concluded.
+Once the parties complete registration and payments, they legally conclude the transaction.

 Yellow Book and Pink Card as additional steps: Obtain proof of residence

-After purchasing a property in Bangkok (or elsewhere in Thailand), foreign investors may take additional steps to secure proof of residence.
+After purchasing a property in Bangkok (or elsewhere in Thailand), foreign investors can take additional steps to secure proof of residence.

 Foreigners can apply for a Yellow Book (Tabien Baan), which establishes residency and simplifies dealings with Thai authorities.

-Additionally, the Pink Card, a Thai ID card for foreigners (attached to a Yellow Book), is an important document for general administrative purposes.
-It is needed for activities like opening a bank account, accessing medical services, and completing governmental procedures.
+Additionally, the Pink Card, a Thai ID card for foreigners attached to a Yellow Book, serves as an important document for general administrative purposes.
+Investors need it for activities like opening a bank account, accessing medical services, and completing governmental procedures.

 Conclusion